LGBTQ and Pride events around the world in 2018

 Heading to any of them?
 See all our Pride city break deals.

 Madrid's annual pride celebrations are among the world's biggest.
 More than a million people regularly attend the celebrations, held in the city's gay neighbourhood, Chueca.
-But in 2017 the celebrations are set to be bigger than ever, as the city has been selected to host the fifth WorldPride - the global LGBTIQ Pride festival.
+And just last year, the city hosted the fifth WorldPride - the global LGBTIQ Pride festival.

 And the party isn't just limited to the summer - there's plenty going on in Chueca's queer scene throughout the year.One of the area's biggest celebrations outside of the summer season is the bear community's annual winter party.
 Taking place over the December bank holiday weekend, Madbear offers five days of parties, and the finals of the Mr Bear Spain competition.

-Even bigger than Madrid's regular Pride celebrations, San Francisco's Pride might be the world's most popular Pride.
-Now in its 47th year, its also one of the most inclusive, with more than 200 groups taking part.
+Even bigger than Madrid's regular Pride celebrations, San Francisco's Pride might be the world's most popular LGBTQ celebration.
+Now in its 48th year, its also one of the most inclusive, with more than 200 groups taking part.

 Originally just a one-day parade, taking place on the last Sunday in June, San Francisco Pride is now a weekend long festival.Separate Trans and Dyke Marches take place on the Friday and Saturday.